helpbuttons/hb-docs/docs/English/7pages.md

 ![QR invitations](../images/screencaps/14_diginvites_menu.jpg)

-Generates shareable invitation links with optional expiry dates (day, week, month, or never).
-Each invitation renders as a QR code and a plain URL.
-Scanning the QR or following the link takes the user directly to a registration page pre-authorised for the network — no email invite needed.
+Generates invitation cards with optional expiry dates (day, week, month, or never).
+Each card is rendered as a QR code and a plain URL.
+The QR acts as a personal credential — scanning it logs the user into the network directly, with no email address or password required.
+Cards can be printed and distributed physically or shared digitally.